Law Firm

 Our Address

 The Cyprus Companies Law Cap 113 is based on the English Companies Act of 1948.
-It was initially written in English and then translated into the Greek language.
-It was subject to many changes throughout the years.
+It was initially written in English and then translated into Greek.
+It has undergone many changes throughout the years.

-Cyprus Company is a legal entity established under the Law on Companies (Chapter 113) to carry out legal activities.
+A Cyprus Company is a legal entity established under the Law on Companies (Chapter 113) to conduct legal activities.
 A company in Cyprus can have five alternative forms:

 The private company limited by shares is the most widely used.
 It is used for business activities in Cyprus and internationally by foreign investors.

-An essential aspect of a company is that it is an independent legal entity.
-This means that it is considered a legal person entirely separate from the people who establish, manage, or own it.
+A key aspect of a company is that it is a separate and independent legal entity.
+This means it is considered a legal person entirely separate from those who establish, manage, or own it.

-The Department of the registrar of companies and official receiver is a part of the Ministry of Commerce, Energy and Industry.
-The Department is headed by the Registrar of companies, Mr. Spyros Kokkinos.
+The Department of the Registrar of Companies and the official receiver is part of the Ministry of Commerce, Energy and Industry.
+The head of the Department is Mrs. Irene Mylona-Chrysostomou.

 It is divided into three sections: